Medications with Different Licensing Rules in Ireland

 2. Roaccutane used for the treatment of Acne needs to be under the direction of a consultant dermatologist.
 You will need to access this service privately as the waiting list for public patients is very long.
 Costs vary.

 3. Immunotherapy by injections for allergy.
 This needs to be under the direction of a doctor with skills in the management of this treatment and you will need to access this treatment privately.
-In some cases where the specialist in Ireland approves the treatment the injections may be administered in the Student Health Service.
+This service cannot be administered in the Student Health Service.

 4. Students attending any Irish University and taking Xolair (Omalizumab) may not be able to continue this treatment while here.
 It would be advisable that students complete their treatment until it is completed in their home country.